rust-lang/book/README.md

 We'd love your help!
 Please see [CONTRIBUTING.md][contrib] to learn about the kinds of contributions we're looking for.

-### 2018 Edition

-The "2018" Edition is in the process of being updated with the language changes that will be available with the 2018 Edition of the Rust language.
-All new contributions should be to this edition.

-### Second Edition

-No Starch Press has brought the second edition to print.
-Pull requests fixing factual errors will be accepted and documented as errata; pull requests changing wording or other small corrections should be made against the 2018 edition instead.

-### First Edition

-The first edition is frozen, and is not accepting any changes at this time.

 [contrib]: https://github.com/rust-lang/book/blob/master/CONTRIBUTING.md

 ### Translations

-We'd especially love help translating the second edition or 2018 edition of the book!
+We'd love help translating the book!
 See the [Translations] label to join in efforts that are currently in progress.
 Open a new issue to start working on a new language!
 We're waiting on [mdbook support] for multiple languages before we merge any in, but feel free to start!
-The second edition is frozen and won't see major changes, so if you start with that, you won't have to redo work :)

 [Translations]: https://github.com/rust-lang/book/issues?q=is%3Aopen+is%3Aissue+label%3ATranslations
 [mdbook support]: https://github.com/azerupi/mdBook/issues/5

 ## No Starch

-As the second edition of the book will be published by No Starch, we first iterate here, then ship the text off to No Starch.
+As the book is published by No Starch, we first iterate here, then ship the text off to No Starch.
 Then they do editing, and we fold it back in.

 As such, there’s a directory, *nostarch*, which corresponds to the text in No Starch’s system.